 - Space Song Stabs 00:00

-The outro arps at 3:55 are super simple and likely came from a toy keyboard or electric organ from the band’s collection.
+The outro arps at 3:55 are super simple and likely came from a toy keyboard or electric organ from Beach House’s keyboard collection.
 To recreate it, use a medium-width pulse wave, or a square wave with PW set to 0.75 in Prophet V. Set the filter cutoff to 1500 Hz with no keyboard tracking and run it through plenty of delay and reverb.

 - Space Song Outro Arps 00:00

 The bass sound in my Space Song remake is a heavily filter sawtooth patch in Arturia Mini V playing long notes.
 This is then doubled with me playing playing a 1/16th notes Fender Precision Bass.
 For the effects on the bass guitar I used UAD’s Ampeg emulation plugin, and tried to strike a good balance between the synth bass and bass guitar’s volume.